 When the Christmas turkey is plucked dry, the New Year's fireworks are fizzled out, and the holiday hangovers have faded away, we're all reminded that we once again have another fifty weeks to slog through before the annual traditions come roaring again.

 We've grown sick of Christmas movies by this point—which are little more than fresh reminders of recent fun—and now we enter that time of year where everything is cold, wet, and bleak before spring.

 Which movies can help us get through this dull time of year?
-Between last year’s regrets and this year’s resolutions, which films will spur us forward yet again?
-Here are our picks for the best post-winter holiday movies to watch when the celebrations are over.
+Between last year's regrets and this year's resolutions, which films will spur us forward yet again?
+Here are my picks for the best post-winter holiday movies to watch when the celebrations are over.

 8. Cool Runnings (1993)

 When post-holiday blues set in, there isn't a better film that'll warm you up with happiness—right before before freezing you again.

 Cool Runnings is the story of the Jamaican Bobsledding team, who—against all odds—competed at the 1995 Winter Olympics.
 The film is a loose adaptation of the real story, but it has one of John Candy's last great performances to anchor it.